heabijay/crtcli/README.md

     - `crtcli pkg apply` — Will apply sorting, localization cleanup (keeping only en-US and uk-UA cultures) and regenerates package Files/*.csproj because they are enabled in package.crtcli.toml.

-    - `crtcli app pkg pull` — Will download UsrPackage, unpack it, and apply the sorting, localization cleanup and regenerates package Files/*.csproj transforms defined in package.crtcli.toml.
+    - `crtcli app pkg pull` — Will download UsrPackage, unpack it to current directory using smart merge, and apply the sorting, localization cleanup and regenerates package Files/*.csproj transforms defined in package.crtcli.toml.

     - `crtcli app pkg fs pull` — Will download UsrPackage to the file system and apply the sorting, localization cleanup and regenerates package Files/*.csproj transforms defined in package.crtcli.toml.